cbmi-group/DeepETPicker/README.md

 *Training parameter description:*

 - Dataset name: e.g. SHREC_2021_train
+- Dataset list: get the list of train/val tomograms.
+The first column denotes particle number, the second column denotes tomogram name, the third column denotes tomogram ids.
+If you have n tomograms, the ids will be {0, 1, 2, ..., n-1}.
-- Train dataset ids: datasets used for training.
+- Train dataset ids: tomograms used for training.
 You can click `Dataset list` to obain the dataset ids firstly.
+One or multiple tomograms can be used as training tomograms.
+But make sure that the `traning dataset ids` are selected from {0, 1, 2, ..., n-1}, where n is the total number of tomograms obtained from `Dataset list`.
+Here, we provides two ways to set dataset ids:
+  - 0, 2, ...: different tomogram ids are separated with a comma.
+  - 0-m: where the ids of {0, 1, 2, ..., m-1} will be selected.
+Note: this way only can be used for tomograms with continuous ids.
-- Val dataset ids: datasets used for validation.
+- Val dataset ids: tomograms used for validation.
 You can click `Dataset list` to obain the dataset ids firstly.
+Note: only one tomogram can be selected as val dataset.
 - Number of classes:  particle classes you want to pick
 - Batch size: a number of samples processed before the model is updated.
 It is determined by your GPU memory, reducing this parameter might be helpful if you encounter out of memory error.
 - Patch size: the sizes of subtomogram.
 It needs to be a multiple of 8.
 It is recommended that this value is not less than 64, and the default value is 72.
+- Padding size: a hyperparameter of overlap-tile strategy.
+Usually, it can be from 6 to 12, and the default value is 12.
 - Learning rate:  the step size at each iteration while moving toward a minimum of a loss function.
 - Max epoch: total training epochs.
 The default value 60 is usually sufficient.
 - GPU id: the GPUs used for training, e.g. 0,1,2,3 denotes using GPUs of 0-4.
 You can run the following command to get the information of available GPUs: nvidia-smi.